Qovery/qovery-client-rust/docs/OrganizationMainCallsApi.md

 > models::Organization edit_organization(organization_id, organization_edit_request)
 Edit an organization

-To edit an organization you must have the admin permission
+To edit an organization you must have the admin permission.

 ### Parameters